sethshober/learnJS/final/arrays.md

 Though, quite a trivial example, the concept is what is important.
 Iterating over an array with a `for` loop is so critical to your foundations as a developer.
 Please, take time to let this sink in.
 I know we've seen this before, but let's go over it again.

 The first thing we did was declare and assign values to our array `names`.
 Then we wrote a `for` loop to log a greeting to each name in the array.
 This is very typical, we set `var i = 0`, as this will be used as a counter to access items in the array.
 We access array values like `names[0]`, which outputs `'Seth'` from the above example.
-We say do this loop as long as `i` is less than `names.length`, which will ensure the loop stops after we run out of items.
-Then, each time the loop runs, increment `i` (`i++`).
+We say do this loop as long as `i` is less than `names.length`, which is 3, and will ensure the loop stops after we run out of items.
+Then, each time the loop runs, increment `i` via `i++`.
 Then we simply tell it what to do each time the loop runs, in our case, logging a greeting.
 We use string concatenation to do this.
 We grab the names from the array with `names[i]`, where `i` is our variable counter.

 Again, because this is so important to understand, let's break it down in code.